 Montauk Station is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Montauk Station is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-In addition, if you are planning to retire in New York, this neighborhood should be on your must-see list.
+If you are planning to retire in New York, this neighborhood should be on your must-see list.
 For many reasons, Montauk Station may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in New York, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.4% of neighborhoods in NY.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.3% of neighborhoods in NY.
 If a New York retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for urban sophisticates.

-Did you know that the Montauk Station neighborhood has more Eastern European and Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Montauk Station neighborhood has more Greek and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.4% of this neighborhood's residents have Eastern European ancestry and 25.0% have Irish ancestry.
+In fact, 3.0% of this neighborhood's residents have Greek ancestry and 2.5% have Eastern European ancestry.

 Montauk Station is also pretty special linguistically.
 Significantly, 1.8% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 98.8% of the neighborhoods in America.